-Do you snore, or wake suddenly gasping for air?
+Do you snore every night?
+Wake suddenly gasping for air?

-If you snore loudly or find yourself waking up repeatedly during the night gasping for air, you may have sleep apnea.
+If you snore loudly or find yourself waking up repeatedly during the night gasping for air, you may have Obstructive Sleep Apnea (OSA).
 This is a serious medical condition that should be addressed promptly.
 Many patients with sleep apnea go undiagnosed for many years prior to seeking treatment.
-Leaving sleep apnea untreated can increase patients risk of developing secondary medical complications.
+Leaving sleep apnea untreated can increase a patients risk of developing secondary medical complications.
 Early diagnosis and intervention can be life-saving.

 Sleep apnea is caused by the collapse of soft oral tissues into the airway.
 Soft tissue, usually the tongue, rolls back into the airway making it difficult for the patient to breathe properly while asleep.
 The blockage causes patients to snore loudly, or wake to gasp for air.
 Common symptoms include: feeling chronically fatigued, have difficulty focusing, or experience daily morning headaches.